susg/djangoServerForAngularClient/README.md

 Server for [angular client](https://github.com/kdpisda/angularClientDjango)

-The aim of the project is to make an open source CMS made in [Django](https://www.djangoproject.com/) and [Angular](https://angular.io)
+The aim of the project is to make an open source CMS made in [Django](https://www.djangoproject.com/) and [Angular](https://angular.io).
+Basically it will use angular as front end and django as back end.

 ## Application Front end